 Do children at Brian House receive any teaching facilities?

 During term time, if a child is of school age, arrangements are made to attend their normal education away from Brian House, often returning each afternoon when school has finished.

 Brian House is available when a sudden and unexpected family emergency arises, by helping to accommodate a child during the day and overnight.
 If you are a parent or carer, you can talk to Brian House staff at any time for advice or for support.

 How is a child referred?

 Referrals are accepted from all Health Care Professionals or members of the family with parents/carers’ permission.

 Can parents stay with their children?

-Does Brian House Children’s Hospice have special equipment for the children?
+Does Brian House have special equipment for the children?

 Yes it most certainly does!
-Equipment is available to extend your child’s sensory perception in touch, vision and sound.
+Equipment is available to extend a child’s sensory perception in touch, vision and sound.
 We have many facilities to enhance the lives of our patients.
 We have a team of skilled nurses specially trained in palliative care medicine, a Playworker and Health Care Assistants.
-They are able to bring their professional and practical knowledge to help in the myriad human predicaments that life produces.
+We offer music therapy, crafts, computers and lots of opportunities to play outside.
+We arrange days out using our specially fitted minibus.
+Our team brings combined professional and practical knowledge to help in the myriad human predicaments that life produces.